sam2829/project-3-0s-and-Xs/README.md

   | Check for Tie | When there are no more grid positions left to choose from and neither player has connected 'x' or '0' in a row, column or diagonally the game will be stopped and a message appear stating the game has finished in a tie. | Played game several times making sure no player connected three in a row, column or diagonally. | The game is stopped and message appears stating the game has finished in a tie. | Pass |
   Option to Play Again | When the game has finished, whether its finished with a player win, computer win or a tie.
 The player is asked whether or not they would like to play again.
 If the user types in 'yes' in lowercase or uppercase the game restarts. | Typed in 'yes' to play again, in uppercase, lowercase and random letters in capital. | The game restarted. | Pass |
   | Not to Play Again | When asked if I would like to play again, if i type in anything else other than 'yes' then the program will stop have stopped.
 A message will appear saying thanks for playing. | Typed in lots of different words and letters including 'no'. | A message appeared syaing thanks for playing, then the program finished and would need to select run program again to start again. | Pass |

+  ## Bugs

+  ### Solved Bugs

+  - When I wrote the code, if the game finished with the user winning or a tie, the code would print out the final game board and results message twice.
+This seemed to be because the code was going through the run game method, while loop to quickly.
+To stop this I put an if not statement in the while loop to break the loop if a winner or a tie had already been found after the players turn.

 ## Credits